Skip to main content

 Events

-Events refer to specific actions or occurrences that happen on a web page.
+Events refer to specific actions or occurrences on a web page.

-In a web browser, various events occur such as the user clicking a button, pressing a keyboard key, or navigating the page.
+In a web browser, numerous events occur, such as when a user clicks a button, presses a keyboard key, or navigates through a page.

-By handling events smoothly, you can enhance the interaction between the user and the web page, creating a more dynamic web experience.
+By smoothly handling events, you can enhance the interaction between the user and the web page, creating a more dynamic user experience.

-1. Mouse Events: Respond to actions related to the mouse on the web page.
+1. Mouse Events: Reacts to actions related to the mouse on a web page.

 • click: When an element is clicked